When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

 the four ordinal points (NW, SW, NE, and SE) and the eight inter-ordinal points.

-had, they had never documented it).
+they had never documented it).
 I decided to become the first.
-But I also wanted to make it a feasible task given my somewhat-
+But I also wanted to make it a feasible task given my somewhat- constrained

-constrained budget and timeframe, so I decided to limit my quest to the contiguous mainland U.S., also known as the Lower 48.
-My rules for
+budget and timeframe, so I decided to limit my quest to the contiguous mainland U.S., also known as the Lower 48.
+My rules for this “Extreme

 • No Alaska